Stormbringer (novel): Plot

-During "Doomed Lord's Passing," Elric and his friends reach Melniboné, where they try to awaken several dragons.
+During "Doomed Lord's Passing", Elric and his friends reach Melniboné, where they try to awaken several dragons.
 In a dream, Elric meets Sepiriz again, who takes him to the White Lords, rulers of Law.
 One of them, Donblas, tells Elric that the only way to bring the White Lords to his realm and stop Chaos is to blow the Horn of Fate, Olifant, three times.
 Olifant has the ability to, with one blast, awaken the dragons, with two blasts, herald the coming of the White Lords, and, with three blasts, end the world.
 Elric goes to the Tower of B'aal'nezbett in Imrryr with the Chaos Shield and enters another realm resembling England.
 There he meets a dwarf named Jermays, messenger of the gods, who tells him Olifant is at the grave of a dead warrior, Roland.
 Elric goes to the grave, but when he takes the horn from Roland's neck, he comes alive.
 They fight, and Elric barely wins before leaving the realm with Jermays.
 Back in Melniboné, he blows Olifant and awakens the dragons which he then rides, along with Dyvim Slorm and Moonglum, to the Camp of Chaos.
 A battle erupts, and Elric kills a Duke of Hell named Xiombarg.
 Dyvim Slorm dies.
 He then blows Olifant for the second time, ushering in the White Lords.
 Elric duels Jagreen Lern and bests him.
 Instead of killing him with Stormbringer, he tortures him for an hour, in the manner of his ancestors, before finishing him off at Moonglum's request.
 Eventually, Law wins the battle, and the entirety of the Young Kingdoms is changed into a new world, Earth.
 Sepiriz tells the last humans, Moonglum and Elric, that the only remaining thing to do is blow the Horn of Fate a third time.
 Elric however does not have the energy, so he is forced to kill Moonglum with Stormbringer, at which point he blows Olifant.
 The old world ends, and as it does, Stormbringer kills Elric, before flying into the air laughing, the last remnant of Chaos in the new world.

 Other media

-Dark Horse Comics adapted the tale into comic book form in 1997 as a seven-issue miniseries.
+P. Craig Russell adapted the tale into comic book form in 1997 as a seven-issue miniseries for Dark Horse Comics.
+The series was re-released as a hardcover collected edition by Titan Comics in 2021.